weso/YASHE/README.md

 ## Usage
 You can initialize YASHE via its constructor, or via the command fromTextArea.
 Both return in instance of YASHE, from now on referred to as yashe (lowercase).
 Both function take as argument a config object (that can be null).
+Main YASHE constructor.
+Pass a DOM element as argument to append the editor to, and (optionally) pass along config            settings

 ```js
 var yashe = YASHE(document.getElementById('domId'), {